 Logic chips are the ‘brains’ of electronic devices – they process information to complete a task.
 Among Logic chips, CPUs (central processing units) are the ‘original’ chips, first designed in the 1960s.
 But there are also processors with specific functionality in mind, such as GPUs (graphical processing units, which are optimized for visual display) and NPUs (neural processing units, designed for deep and machine learning applications).

 Memory chips store information.
-There are two types of Memory chips: DRAM (Dynamic Random Access Memory), which are the ‘working memory’ chips that only save data while the device’s power is turned on, and NAND Flash, which save data even after the device is turned off.
+There are two types of Memory: volatile and non-volatile.
+Volatile Memory chips, such as DRAM (Dynamic Random Access Memory), are the ‘working memory’ chips that save data only while the device’s power is turned on.
+Non-volatile Memory chips such as NAND Flash save data even after the device is turned off.
 For example, DRAM helps to run programs on your device, whereas NAND stores your photos.
 Whereas DRAM is fast, NAND is slow to read and write data.

 Chip improvements are behind the incredible increase in computing power and memory function that has allowed technology to advance to where it is today.
 1956 to 2015, computing power increased one trillion-fold, thanks to chips.
 Think about this: the computer that navigated the Apollo missions to the moon was about twice as powerful as a Nintendo console.
 It had 32.768 bits of Random Access Memory (RAM) and 589.824 bits of Read Only Memory (ROM).
 A modern smartphone has around 100,000 times as much processing power, with about a million times more RAM and seven million times more ROM.

 Chips enable applications such as virtual reality and on-device artificial intelligence (AI) as well as gains in data transfer such as 5G connectivity, and they’re also behind algorithms such as those used in deep learning.